traaz/basicSmartContract/README.md

 # basicSmartContract

-use test ethereum not real ethereum :)
+used test ethereum not real ethereum :)